bravegrumpy/merther/src/misunderstood/chapters/07_Decisions.md

 George withdrew his hand, momentarily, to mark that they had not yet revealed magic.
 He used a circle with a dot inside, to indicate knowledge, but no revelations.
 It was the same code he used when tracking which stories he told which nobles, in order to quell their preposterous demands.
 He could hear Leon exhale.

 Returning his hand to Leon&rsquo;s neck, George focused back on Merlin, hoping to give off a relaxed posture.
 George was used to sitting rigidly, egging Merlin to copy *his* image of perfect servitude.
-He wished that he could give Merlin poor marks on his etiquette, despite Merlin being outside of the managerial structures all other palace staff were bound to.
+He wished that he could give Merlin poor marks on his etiquette, despite Merlin being outside the managerial structures all other palace staff were bound to.

 Merlin waved his hand, gesturing at Freya, and then sent George the hand signals for &ldquo;Royalty approaching&rdquo;, &ldquo;Subvert&rdquo;, and &ldquo;Leon&rdquo;.
 Unsure of what was coming, George pointedly nodded to Merlin, understanding the needed to prepare Leon for weird behavior.

 &ldquo;Leon trusts you,&rdquo; George said, turning his whole body to Leon, George moved his hand to the thigh Leon was bouncing earlier, &ldquo;Lets see if you deserve it.&rdquo;

 George loved the high he felt when he deepened his voice, and commanded Leon, Camelot&rsquo;s First Knight.
 It did not matter that he was a servant.
-When he used  that voice, all of the power in Camelot would bend to his will.
+When he used that voice, all the power in Camelot would bend to his will.
 George chuckled, thinking that all he *really* wanted was for Leon to bend over and present his arse to be smacked to George&rsquo;s content.  *Fuck,* George thought, feeling blood rush downward at the thought.

-Suddently, he heard a yelp and some fabric being rubbed together, indicative of bedroom activities.
+Suddenly, he heard a yelp and some fabric being rubbed together, indicative of bedroom activities.
 It now took some serious effort to not rise from his chair and guide Leon&rsquo;s head to his own crotch.

 During some of the more fiercely *lewd* noises, George&rsquo;s fist clenched, nearly drawing blood.
 Whenever Merlin and Freya were gone, Leon was going to get fucked so hard, that both of them would see stars.
 George had to calmly imagine the adorable cats that Old Lady Alice kept in her cottage, to will his erection away.